Milwaukee

 Peck Pavilion

-There is permanent covered seating for 400 people in the Pavilion.
+At the Peck Pavilion there is permanent covered seating for 400 people.
 The roof is described in Wikipedia as space frame architecture, "a rigid, lightweight truss-like structure constructed from interlocking struts in a geometric pattern.
 Space frames can be used to span large areas with few interior supports."
-In 2012, the Peck received updates and renovations.
+In 2012, the Peck Pavilion received updates and renovations.

 Music concerts, dramatic presentations, films, dance performances are many of the types of events held at the Peck.